-All the changes that come with a new school year can bring about much anticipation, excitement and nervousness.
-How to best prepare a child for the year ahead depends on age, whether the change is within a current school or involves a move to a new school, the child’s history of coping with change and transition, and whether previous school experience, if there was one, was positive or negative overall.
+A new school year and all of the changes that come with it can bring about much anticipation in the form of both excitement and nervousness.
+How to best prepare a child for the year ahead depends on many factors such as the age of the child, whether the change is within a school or to a new school, the child’s history of coping with changes and transitions, and whether the previous school experience, if there was one, was an overall positive or negative experience.

 Age as a Determining Factor

 Younger children depend almost solely upon their parents and caregivers for support in times of transition.
-Programs for younger children typically have phases during which children can meet new teachers and see their classroom with the support of their parents.
-Many programs have extended settling-in periods as well, that allow parents to stay with their child until they have become somewhat acclimated to their new environment.
+Programs for younger children typically have phases in which children can meet their teachers and see their classroom with the support of their parents, and many programs have extended settling in periods for parents to stay until their child has become at least somewhat acclimated to their new environment.

-Change within a School Versus a Move to a New School
+Change within a School or a Move to a New School

-Changes within a school can be smoother transitions, since children have an opportunity to make use of preparation from previous teacher(s).
-They can be comforted by the fact that they may still see previous teachers from time to time, making goodbyes feel less permanent.
-Still, a change from one teacher to another means a new teacher-child relationship develops from the beginning.
-Teachers vary in style and approach, even within a program, so children need to adapt and accept help in new ways when they have new teachers.
+Changes within a school have the potential to be smoother transitions because children have the opportunity to make use of preparation from their previous teacher(s).
+Furthermore, they can hold onto the comfort that they may still see their previous teachers from time to time, making the goodbye feel less permanent.
+Still, a change from one teacher to another means that a new teacher-child relationship has to develop from the beginning.
+Teachers vary in style and approach, even within a program, and children have to adapt and accept help in new ways when they have new teachers.

 Children making a transition from one teacher to another benefit from their parents talking about these changes.
-Feelings of missing their former teachers should be esteemed, and at the same time, they should be encouraged to accept new relationships.
-Parents can help by putting words to these feelings, reminding children that forging a new relationship takes work, and by making comments such as, “Last year, Ms. Mary knew all about your love of cars.
+Their missing feelings for their former teachers should be esteemed, and at the same time, they should be encouraged to enter into new relationships.
+You can help by putting words to these experiences, reminding your child that forging a new relationship takes work, and making comments such as, “Last year, Ms. Mary knew all about your love of cars.
 Ms. Sue doesn’t know that about you yet.
 We’ll have to make sure we let her know.”

-When the change involves a move to a new school altogether, the comforts and familiarity of the previous school and teachers exist in memory only.
+When the change involves a move to a new school altogether, all of the comforts and familiarity of the previous school and teachers exist in memory only.
 In addition to a new classroom and the relationship with a new teacher, there are new peers and a new physical environment to navigate.
-Ongoing discussions about feelings associated with these changes can help parents gain a sense of how their child is adapting to the new environment.
+Ongoing discussions about the feelings associated with the changes can help parents have a sense of how their child is adapting to the new environment.

-For children with a history of difficulty with transitions or who have previously had a negative school experience, it is more crucial that additional measures and precautions be taken to ensure a smooth transition and to prevent repeated failed experiences.
-If you have questions or concerns about your child’s ability to settle into a group in a school setting, share your concerns with your pediatrician, or request a consultation from the Lucy Daniels Center or another qualified professional.
+For children with a history of difficulty with transitions or who have previously had a negative school experience, it is more crucial that additional measures and precautions are taken to ensure a smooth transition and to prevent repeated failed experiences.
+If you have questions or concerns about your child’s ability to settle into a group in a school setting, share your concerns with your pediatrician, or request a consultation at the Lucy Daniels Center or from another qualified professional.